 |Development Bank of Japan||$404||4||Japan|

 Find out more about where banks are lending in our Tracking the Money series.

 Renewable vs. Fossil Fuel Lending

 The big four’s lending to renewable energy is vastly overshadowed by their support for dirty fossil fuels.

-For every dollar loaned to support renewable energy projects around the world, the big Australian banks have provided eight times as much to fossil fuels on average.
+For every dollar loaned to support renewable energy projects, the big Australian banks have provided eight times as much to fossil fuels on average.
 The graphic gives a sense of this major disparity, showing the total amount each bank loaned to fossil fuels in Australia from 2008 to 2016, as well as their total lending to renewables over the same period.

 Worryingly, bank lending to renewables ground almost to a halt in the first of 2016, with neither ANZ nor CommBank providing a single dollar to the sector.

 Fossil fuel to renewables lending in Australia, 2008-2016

 lending to coal and gas in the reef

 Having seen the worst ever bleaching event already in 2016, there’s no denying our Great Barrier Reef is in desperate trouble.
 Its single greatest threat is climate change, and it is further damaged by increasing coastal industrialisation and shipping through its waters.